seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

   to replace or remove operations and data types that are not supported natively in a SelectionDAG.

-* Write code for an assembly printer that converts LLVM IR to a GAS format for your target machine.
+* Write code for an assembly printer that converts LLVM37 IR to a GAS format for your target machine.
 You should add assembly strings to the instructions defined in your target-specific version of ``TargetInstrInfo.td``.
-You should also write code for a subclass of ``AsmPrinter`` that performs the LLVM-to-assembly conversion and a trivial subclass of ``TargetAsmInfo``.
+You should also write code for a subclass of ``AsmPrinter`` that performs the LLVM37-to-assembly conversion and a trivial subclass of ``TargetAsmInfo``.

 * Optionally, add support for subtargets (i.e., variants with different capabilities).
 You should also write code for a subclass of the